alexodavies/GNN-ReSoNet/README.md

-# GRAN - Alex Davies
+GitHub repository for
+# GNNs for Realistic Synthetic Social Networks

-This is (a fork of) the official PyTorch implementation of [Efficient Graph Generation with Graph Recurrent Attention Networks](https://arxiv.org/abs/1910.00760) as described in the following NeurIPS 2019 paper:
+Originally the official PyTorch implementation of [Efficient Graph Generation with Graph Recurrent Attention Networks](https://arxiv.org/abs/1910.00760) as described in the following NeurIPS 2019 paper:
+The GRAN NeurIPS paper can be found at:
 ```
 @inproceedings{liao2019gran,
   title={Efficient Graph Generation with Graph Recurrent Attention Networks},